grap/odoo-addons-multi-company/README.md

 Funders
 -------

-The development of this module has been financially supported by:
+The development of the modules has been financially supported by:

 * GRAP, Groupement Régional Alimentaire de Proximité (<http://www.grap.coop>)